covid-at-home/covid-at-home/shopping.md

 ### PPE (Personal Protective Equipment)

-Shopping for PPE is a lttle tricky because early on in the pandemic people were panic-buying masks, making them unavailable in some regions to medical personnel that really needed them.
-If it's still early in the pandemic, your government will probably be providing masks to people that live with and/or care for people with COVID-19.
+Shopping for PPE is a lttle tricky because early on in the pandemic people were panic-buying masks, making them unavailable in some regions to medical personnel who really needed them.
+If it's still early in the pandemic, your government will probably be providing masks to people who live with and/or care for people with COVID-19.
 The section here describes things that you could try to get if you need to be caring for other people.
-Please listen to official advice on what **not** to buy such as to not make things unavailable for doctors and nurses.
+Please listen to official advice on what **not** to buy so as to not make things unavailable to the doctors and nurses who need them the most.

 * **Medical mask, preferably N95** (a few EUR/USD) ([example](https://www.amazon.de/dp/B085H6Y6HN))
    > ![](/images/mask.png)